mvccore/apidocs/README.md

 		<tr>
 			<td><a href="https://github.com/mvccore/ext-router-extended">mvccore/ext-router-extended</a></td>
 			<td>
-				Trait with additional properties, setters and getters required by extended router <br />
+				Trait with additional properties, setters and getters required by <br />
-				implementations - localized router and media site version router.
+				extended router implementations - localized router and media site <br />
+				version router.
 			</td>
 		</tr>
 		<tr>
 			<td><a href="https://github.com/mvccore/ext-router-localization">mvccore/ext-router-localization</a></td>
 			<td>
-				Extension to manage website localizations (language or language and locale). <br />
+				Extension to manage website localizations (language or language <br />
-				For any HTTP method, multi or single language (or lang. with locale) patterns and reverses, <br />
+				and locale).
+For any HTTP method, multi or single language (or lang. <br />
-				URL addresses like `/en/path` or `/en-US/path`, very configurable.
+				with locale) patterns and reverses, URL addresses like `/en/path` <br />
+				or `/en-US/path`, very configurable.
 			</td>
 		</tr>
 		<tr>
 			<td><a href="https://github.com/mvccore/ext-router-media">mvccore/ext-router-media</a></td>
 			<td>
-				Extension to manage website media versions (full/tablet/mobile) for different templates/CSS/JS <br />
+				Extension to manage website media versions (full/tablet/mobile) <br />
-				files rendering, optionally contained in URL address in the beginning.
+				for different templates/CSS/JS files rendering, optionally <br />
+				contained in URL address in the beginning.
 			</td>
 		</tr>
 		<tr>
 			<td><a href="https://github.com/mvccore/ext-router-media-localization">mvccore/ext-router-media-localization</a></td>
 			<td>
-				Extension to manage website media versions (full/tablet/mobile) for different templates/CSS/JS <br />
+				Extension to manage website media versions (full/tablet/mobile) <br />
-				files rendering and to manage website localizations (language or language and locale), <br />
+				for different templates/CSS/JS files rendering and to manage <br />
+				website localizations (language or language and locale), <br />
 				optionaly contained in url address in the beinning.
 			</td>
 		</tr>
 		<tr>
 			<td><a href="https://github.com/mvccore/ext-router-module">mvccore/ext-router-module</a></td>
 			<td>
-				Extension to manage multiple websites in a single project, defined by domain routes, targeted <br />
+				Extension to manage multiple websites in a single project, <br />
-				by module property in URL completing.
+				defined by domain routes, targeted by module property in URL completing.
 			</td>
 		</tr>
 		<tr>
 			<td><a href="https://github.com/mvccore/ext-router-module-localization">mvccore/ext-router-module-localization</a></td>
 			<td>
-				Extension to manage multiple websites in a single project and to manage website localizations <br />
+				Extension to manage multiple websites in a single project and <br />
-				(language or language and locale), optionaly contained in a domain or in URL address in the beginning.
+				to manage website localizations (language or language and locale), <br />
+				optionaly contained in a domain or in URL address in the beginning.
 			</td>
 		</tr>
 		<tr>
 			<td><a href="https://github.com/mvccore/ext-router-module-media">mvccore/ext-router-module-media</a></td>
 			<td>
-				Extension to manage multiple websites in a single project and to manage website media versions <br />
+				Extension to manage multiple websites in a single project and <br />
-				(full/tablet/mobile) for different templates/CSS/JS files rendering, optionally contained in <br />
+				to manage website media versions (full/tablet/mobile) for different <br />
+				templates/CSS/JS files rendering, optionally contained in <br />
 				a domain or in URL address in the beginning.
 			</td>
 		</tr>
 		<tr>
 			<td><a href="https://github.com/mvccore/ext-router-module-media-localization">mvccore/ext-router-module-media-localization</a></td>
 			<td>
-				Extension to manage multiple websites in a single project, to manage website media versions <br />
+				Extension to manage multiple websites in a single project, <br />
-				(full/tablet/mobile) for different templates/CSS/JS files rendering and to manage website localizations <br />
+				to manage website media versions (full/tablet/mobile) for different <br />
+				templates/CSS/JS files rendering and to manage website localizations <br />
-				(language or language and locale), optionally contained in URL address in the beginning.
+				(language or language and locale), optionally contained in URL address <br />
+				in the beginning.
 			</td>
 		</tr>
 	</tbody>